skydder/5cc-n/README.md

 5cc
 ====

-This is a practice repo of [C compiler book](https://www.sigbus.info/compilerbook)
+This is a practice repo of [C Compiler Book](https://www.sigbus.info/compilerbook)